pci/cv/README.md

 ## Browser Support

 Works well in Firefox, Chrome and Safari.
-Opera mostly works - Skills popups are partial cutoff, but the mobile view is fine.
+Opera mostly works - Skills popups are partial cutoff by multi-column, but the mobile view is fine.

 IE - don't know yet, haven't dared to check!